pulzze/autoflow-documentation/docs/Documentation/Getting Started/Index.md

 ### Server

-A server hosts the API and performs set of operations.
-A server has a port number and set of security rules before it performs set of workflows for the application.
+A server hosts the API and performs a set of operations.
+A server has a port number and a set of security rules before it performs set of workflows for the application.
 A server can utilize all the features in the product including database, files, clients, and more

-Everything else in the product are there to support the Server.
+Everything else in the product is there to support the Server.

 ### Libraries